The Best Time of Year to Visit San Francisco, CA

 Things to Do in January in San Francisco

-If you enjoy beer, you can participate in the Bay Area Brew Fest.
-It’s held at Fort Mason to sample over 50 breweries, eat from a variety of food trucks, and enjoy live music.
+You can participate in the Bay Area Brew Fest if you enjoy beer.
+It’s held at Fort Mason to sample over 50 breweries, eat from various food trucks, and enjoy live music.

 Also held at Fort Mason is the FOG Design and Art fair that showcases international galleries and contemporary designers.